dalong0514/readnotes/20200106计算原文/2020021Machine-Learning-By-Andrew-Ng/2020021Machine-Learning-By-Andrew-Ng0101.md

 Maybe speaker one is a little louder in microphone one and maybe speaker two is a little bit louder on microphone 2 because the 2 microphones are at different positions relative to the 2 speakers, but each microphone would cause an overlapping combination of both speakers' voices.

-So here's an actual recording

-of two speakers recorded by a researcher.
+So here's an actual recording of two speakers recorded by a researcher.
 Let me play for you the first, what the first microphone sounds like.
 One (uno), two (dos), three (tres), four (cuatro), five (cinco), six (seis), seven (siete), eight (ocho), nine (nueve), ten (y diez).

 All right, maybe not the most interesting cocktail party, there's two people counting from one to ten in two languages but you know.
 What you just heard was the first microphone recording, here's the second recording.
 Uno (one), dos (two), tres (three), cuatro (four), cinco (five), seis (six), siete (seven), ocho (eight), nueve (nine) y diez (ten).

+1『上面的 2 段录音超级有意思，可以时常去视频里听听，哈哈。（2020-11-18）』

 So we can do, is take these two microphone recorders and give them to an Unsupervised Learning algorithm called the cocktail party algorithm, and tell the algorithm - find structure in this data for you.
 And what the algorithm will do is listen to these audio recordings and say, you know it sounds like the two audio recordings are being added together or that have being summed together to produce these recordings that we had.
 Moreover, what the cocktail party algorithm will do is separate out these two audio sources that were being added or being summed together to form other recordings and, in fact, here's the first output of the cocktail party algorithm.

 One, two, three, four, five, six, seven, eight, nine, ten.

 So, I separated out the English voice in one of the recordings.
 And here's the second of it.
 Uno, dos, tres, quatro, cinco, seis, siete, ocho, nueve y diez.
-Not too bad, to give you

-one more example, here's another recording of another similar situation, here's the first microphone : One, two, three, four, five, six, seven, eight, nine, ten.
+Not too bad, to give you one more example, here's another recording of another similar situation, here's the first microphone : One, two, three, four, five, six, seven, eight, nine, ten.

 OK so the poor guy's gone home from the cocktail party and he 's now sitting in a room by himself talking to his radio.
 Here's the second microphone recording.

 One, two, three, four, five, six, seven, eight, nine, ten.

-When you give these two microphone recordings to the same algorithm, what it does, is again say, you know, it sounds like there are two audio sources, and moreover,

-the album says, here is the first of the audio sources I found.
+When you give these two microphone recordings to the same algorithm, what it does, is again say, you know, it sounds like there are two audio sources, and moreover, the album says, here is the first of the audio sources I found.

 One, two, three, four, five, six, seven, eight, nine, ten.